Wisbech: Pre-Roman

 During the Iron Age, the area where Wisbech would develop lay in the west of the Brythonic Iceni tribe's territory.
 Icenian coins have been found in both March and Wisbech.
+A reference, in the Red Book of Thorney, to "a settlement in the middle of a vast wood," may have been Wisbech's earliest incarnation.

 Anglo-Saxon

 Like the rest of Cambridgeshire, Wisbech was part of the Anglo-Saxon Kingdom of East Anglia.
 It served as a port on The Wash.

-One of the first authentic references to Wisbech occurs in a charter dated 664 granting the Abbey at Medeshamstede (now Peterborough) land in Wisbech and in 1000, when Oswy and Leoflede, on the admission of their son Aelfwin as a monk, gave the vill to the monastery of Ely.
+The earliest authentic references to Wisbech occur in charters. in 657 it appeared in a charter of the Mercian King Wulfere, and in another dated 664 granting the Abbey at Medeshamstede (now Peterborough) land in Wisbech and in 1000, when Oswy and Leoflede, on the admission of their son Aelfwin as a monk, gave the vill to the monastery of Ely.

 Norman

 The folktale of Tom Hickathrift or Wisbech Giant is sometimes set about the time of the Norman Invasion.

 In 1086, when Wisbech was held by the abbot, there may have been some 65 to 70 families, or about 300 to 350 persons, in Wisbech manor.
 However, Wisbech (which is the only one of the Marshland vills of the Isle to be mentioned in the Domesday Book) probably comprised the whole area from Tydd Gote down to the far end of Upwell at Welney.

 A castle was built by William I to fortify the site.
 At the time of Domesday (1086) the population was that of a large village.
-Some were farmers and others fishermen.
+Some were farmers and others were fishermen.

-Richard I gave Wisbech a charter.
+Richard I gave Wisbech a charter exempting the residents from paying tolls at markets across England.
 King John of England visited the castle on 12 October 1216 as he came from Bishop's Lynn.
 Tradition has it that his baggage train was lost to the incoming tide of The Wash.
 Treasure hunters still seek the lost royal treasure.

-On 12 November 1236 the Village of Wisbech was inundated by the sea.
+On 12 November 1236 the village of Wisbech was inundated by the sea.
 Hundreds were drowned, entire flocks of sheep and herds of cattle were destroyed, trees felled and ships lost.
-The castle was 'utterly destroyed' but was rebuilt by 1246 when the constable or keeper was Wm Justice.
+The castle was "utterly destroyed" but was rebuilt by 1246 when the constable or keeper was William Justice.

 King Edward II visited Wisbech in 1292, 1298, 1300 and 1305.

-The register of Bishop John Fordham of Ely appoints a Master of the Grammar Scholars in 1407 (Wisbech Grammar School dates back to 1379 or earlier).
+Wisbech Grammar School dates back to 1379 or earlier.
+The register of Bishop John Fordham of Ely records the appointment of a Master of the Grammar Scholars in 1407.